lukasnee/wucy/README.md

 If there will be a demand, I might consider making wucy's DIY kits or prebuild hardware making them plug&play, however that sounds like a devastating labour by hand...
 Thats a problem for future, if there will ever be one, lol.

 ### Software
-Custom therram kernel wrapped in FreeRTOS with neat GUI, easy access to system hardware IO, external file storage etc. I want a great flexibility on power usage and computing performance.
+Custom kernel wrapped in FreeRTOS with neat GUI, easy access to system hardware IO, external file storage etc. I want great flexibility on power usage and computing performance.
 I want to make an API framework for easy application developement within the kernel and on top of the system.
-All code in C, I want this wearable to be fast and sexy.
-Currently developing on ESP-IDF framework, optimizing for ESP32, however I also think about portability, so structure code accordingly.
+All code in C, I want this wearable to be fast and efficient.
+Currently developing on ESP-IDF framework, I think ESP32 is a great SoC to start on, however I do think about portability, so I structure my code accordingly.

 ### Progress

 * 2019-09-28
 Very much a work in progress.
 Nothing really works as a whole.
-I have written a bit of kernel and GUI framework - it is a year old project started on STM32, so I will need to transfer it and port it to ESP-IDF - it already has working button driver, animated menu dropdown list, visual RTC, animated watch face, time editing, settings menu, fps indication, freeRTOS run time stats window but all that is on monochrome ssd1306 oled display.
-Therefore now, I am working on hacking SSD1351 driven OLED display which is bigger and full color.
-Already written a driver with windows support, early gfx framework library, both needs a lot of tweaking and new features.
-Now really considering to use serial or parallel interface, I really do want it running at 60 fps, but it seems it is impossible with SPI, theoretically I can get up to around 50 fps, which might be good enough.
+I have written a bit of kernel and GUI framework - it is a year old project started on STM32, it already has working button driver, animated menu dropdown list, visual RTC, animated watch face, time editing, settings menu, fps indication, freeRTOS run time stats window.
+So I will need to port it to ESP-IDF - currently that GUI work is done on monochrome ssd1306 oled display.
+Therefore now I am working on SSD1351 driven OLED display which is bigger and full color.
+Already written a driver with windows support, early gfx library, both need a lot of tweaking and new features.
+Considering what display interface to use -serial or parallel.
+I really do want the display to run at 60 fps, but it seems it is impossible with SPI, theoretically I can get up to around 50 fps, which might be good enough.
 I have to decide that to move on with the hardware.
-I already have crude Fusion360 model, case-less parts composition, board dimensions planned out, started designing PCB...
+I already have crude Fusion360 model, case-less parts composition, board dimensions planned out, started designing PCB and selecting parts...

-Some of my inspirations:
-  Pebble watch (almost got one, but then fitbit happend :<); Zak Kemble's N|Watch (never had one tho);
-  Steve Wozniak, Unexpected maker, Mohit Bhoite, Linus Torvalds, Elon Musk xd.

 ### Future ideas